Discrete Logarithm

 G

-are performed, three with ElGamal.
+are performed, in contrast to three with ElGamal.

 Reusing random secret